rhdtownsend/msg/docs/source/appendices/grid-files.rst

 The CAP18 grids are based on the data published in :ads_citet:`allende:2018` (the letters 'CAP' are the initials of the first author).
-They contain flux spectra only (no intensity data), and are as follows:
+The angle dependence of spectra is parameterized with the `CONST` limb-darkening law.

 .. list-table::
    :header-rows: 1